 H&H is a very simple product.
 It requires no special cleaning, drying or storing.
 It is recommended that when not being used, H&H is left in a fine strainer in the sink.
 A fine strainer made of wire mesh will prevent small, old bits of media from escaping through the holes of larger colanders and down the drain.
 H&H can be left wet and does not require being rinsed between tumblings.
-My personal preference is to leave the media in the strainer when it is not being used in the tumbler barrel.
+My personal preference is to leave the media in a mesh strainer when it is not being used in the tumbler barrel.
 I do not dry, clean, or store the media in any way.
 It remains at my sink year round despite temperature or sunlight.
 I do not discard my H&H media, preferring instead to use it until it completely wears away while routinely adding fresh, new media to the mix.

 When you empty your tumbler barrel after tumbling, the water will be a dark gray color.
 This is due to the removed patina in conjunction with the slow breakdown of the H&H media.
 If immediately discarded down the drain, the water will not have created a slurry, and may be flushed away with a moderate amount of tap water.
 Rinse your sink well to prevent staining or the formation of dust as the tumbler water evaporates and dries.
 Tumbler barrels full of water and media that are left to rest without immediately being emptied will have the a residue on the bottom as the particles floating in the water settle, which will require more time to clean and is not optimal for plumbing pipes.